FangLinHe/FangLinHe.github.io/_posts/2020-12-28-swift-stanford-lecture-2-notes.md

      * The `model` should be something more descriptive, e.g. game, memoryGame, etc.; here it's called `model` so we clearly see it's a Model.
      * The reasons to use `class` instead of `struct`: easy to share (lives in the heap), as multiple Views need to look at this "portal" (i.e. ViewModel: a portal on to the Model)
-     * `private` is used to "close the front-door", so the Model will not be messed up and `model` can only be accessed by the `EmojiMemoryGame` --> but in that case no View can see the model
+     * `private` is used to "close the front-door", so the Model will not be messed up and `model` can only be accessed by the `EmojiMemoryGame` &rarr; but in that case no View can see the model
      * `private(set)` is used to "close the glass-door", so Views can see what's inside the house (`model`) but they can't modify it

    * Add "user intent" related code